-Soft, semi-moist and wet foods must be avoided, because they are very high in sugar and stimulate the greatest blood sugar increase after eating.
+Soft, semi-moist, and wet foods must be avoided because they are very high in sugar and stimulate the greatest blood sugar increase after eating.

 Can I give my diabetic dog treats?

-Tip: Replace commercial dog treats with diabetic friendly whole food treats, such as carrots, chunks of melon, apples (without peel and seeds), broccoli and blueberries.
+Tip: Replace commercial dog treats with diabetic-friendly whole-food treats, such as carrots, chunks of melon, apples (without peel and seeds), broccoli, and blueberries.

 Seeking professional opinion

-No matter how many insightful blogs you have read and how many well-educated salespersons at local pet stores you have talked to, always go a step further and seek professional opinion.
+No matter how many insightful blogs you have read and how many well-educated salespersons at local pet stores you have talked to, always go a step further and seek a professional opinion.
 Talk to your trusted vet or dog nutritionist.
-Every diabetic dog needs tailored approach and modified dietary strategy.
+Every diabetic dog needs a tailored approach and modified dietary strategy.
 A true professional will take into consideration your dog’s:

 - current state of health